CodingItWrong/outsidein.dev/docs/react/index.md

 * **Build Tooling: [Create React App][create-react-app]**

 Create React App allows running our application locally and building it for production.
-For a production application you might want a more flexible build tool, like Parcel or a custom Webpack config.
+Depending on your production needs you might or might not want a more flexible build tool, like Parcel or a custom Webpack config.
 This tutorial doesn't get into build configuration, though, so Create React App will work fine, and should be familiar to many readers.

 * **State Management: [Redux][redux]**